forestgrape/people_interactions/jurisprudence/sanctions.md

 ## Notes
 * The notes below list goals and methods of sanctions, mostly *without judgement*, though an [opinion on some principles](#opinion-on-principles) is given.

-* This page is *general and not specifically* about the invasion of Russia into the Ukraine which is part of a complex conflict between Russia, the EU, the NATO and different fractions within the Ukraine - although this conflict[s] motivates the current publishing.
+* This page is *general and not specifically* about the invasion of Russia into the Ukraine which is part of a complex conflict between Russia, the EU, the NATO and different fractions within the Ukraine (although this conflict situation motivates it).
 Accordingly some statements do apply and some do not apply.
 Considerations on sanctions for the invasion as part the complex conflict are on the [page on the conflict](../conflicts/ru_ukr_conflict.md#sanctions).